Andresmacons/ChemConf-Analysis/README.md

 - Numpy: [paper](https://doi.org/10.1038/s41586-020-2649-2) and [documentation](https://numpy.org/)

 ## Related scientific works
-Soon references are going to be added...
+Rreferences and examples are going to be added soon...